The flow of arguments of the Vedanta-sutra

 The flow of arguments

-The commentary of Srila Baladeva Vidyābhūṣaṇa is divided into adhikaraṇas, or sections, each composed of a few sutras that discuss a particular topic.
+The commentary of Śrīla Baladeva Vidyābhūṣaṇa is divided into adhikaraṇas, or sections, each composed of a few sūtras that discuss a particular topic.
 The system he follows is to start with a viṣaya (thesis, or statement), where some passages from the scriptures are discussed.
-This thesis is followed by a saṁśaya (a description of doubts one may have about the meaning of the passages or the validity of the argument) and a pūrvapakṣa (contrary arguments by an imaginary philosophical opponent).
-Finally, there is siddhanta, the establishment of the truth, counteracting the arguments, and reinforcing the original thesis, which includes the respective sutras written by Vyāsadeva.
-This is followed by saṅgati, additional arguments, and quotes that confirm the conclusion.
+This thesis is followed by a samśaya (a description of doubts one may have about the meaning of the passages or the validity of the argument) and a pūrvapakṣa (contrary arguments by an imaginary philosophical opponent).
+Finally, there is siddhanta, the establishment of the truth, counteracting the arguments, and reinforcing the original thesis, which includes the respective sūtras written by Vyāsadeva.
+Two topics are often connected by a sangati, which establishes the logical or thematic connection between one topic and the next.

 In this way, by studying one section after the other, we become familiar with different ideas propounded in the Vedas as well as different passages from the scriptures (especially from the different Upaniṣads), as well as the way these different ideas are misinterpreted by different philosophies and the correct conclusions of the scriptures that defeat these arguments.

-The viṣaya or thesis discussed in this adhikaraṇa is that certain passages of the scriptures appear to indicate Lord Shiva or others as being supreme instead of Lord Viṣṇu.
+The viṣaya or thesis discussed in this adhikaraṇa is that certain passages of the scriptures appear to indicate Lord Śiva or others as being supreme instead of Lord Viṣṇu.

 For example, the Śvetāśvatara Upanisad mentions that: